sskinner10/sskinner10/README.md

 - 👋 Hi, I’m @sskinner10
 - 👀 I’m interested soccer, skiing, cooking, and learing software development
-- 🌱 I’m currently learning JS, HTML, CSS, and will soon be conquering the MERN stack
+- 🌱 I’m currently learning JS, HTML, CSS, and will soon be conquering React.js, Ruby on Rails, and PostgresSQL to build full stack web applications.
 - 💞️ I’m looking to collaborate on anything and everything!
 - 📫 How to reach me samskinner27@gmail.com